facebookresearch/home-robot/README.md

 You may need a calibrated URDF for our inverse kinematics code to work well; see [calibration notes](docs/calibration.md).

+[Spot installation instructions](docs/spot.md) are experimental but are also available.

 #### Network Setup

 Follow the [network setup guide](docs/network.md) to set up your robot to use the network, and make sure that it can communicate between workstation and robot via ROS.
 On the robot side, start up the controllers with: